Pages Tagged With: "outdoors and recreation"

 Delaware’s deer hunters share part of their harvest each year with Delawareans in need.
 They provide thousands of pounds of venison through the Delaware Hunters Against Hunger program.
 All donated deer are processed into ground venison, free of charge.
 The meat is distributed to participating charitable groups.
 The program only

 The Delaware Youth Fishing Tournament is free and open to all anglers aged 4 to 15, but registration is required.
 Registration for this event is now closed.
 The 2022 Tournament will be held on Saturday, June 4. from 10 a.m. to 1 p.m., rain or shine.
 Awards will be presented at 1:30 p.m.

 The DNREC Earth Day Video Contest is back!
 The Delaware Department of Natural Resources and Environmental Control invited students to share their views on the importance of environmental protection and inspire others to be part of the solution to address climate change.

 A one-day, special youth waterfowl hunting day on Saturday, Feb.
-5, 2022, is open for hunters ages 10 through 15.
+4, 2023, is open for hunters ages 10 through 15.
 Normal daily waterfowl bag limits and hunting regulations apply, including a limit of 25 snow geese and one Canada goose.
+Youth waterfowl hunters who are the named permitee on a Delaware Tundra Swan Permit may

 Use this form to report wildlife crime through DNREC’s Operation Game Theft.
 Information supplied in this form is strictly confidential and will not be released to the public.
 Use this form to report a crime that is not in progress.
 If you need to report a wildlife crime in progress,